UniLogin/UniLogin/docs/source/sdk.rst

       * gasToken : string - token address to refund
       * gasPrice : number - price of gas to refund
       * gasLimit : number - limit of gas to refund
-    - **privateKey** : string - a private key to be used to sign the transaction and has a permission to execute the message
   Returns:
     `promise` that resolves to the ``Execution``